Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 Felipe Luciano calls Ellis Haizlip "the most effective, insidious revolutionary that I have ever met."
 This documentary chronicles his life, the cultural and political climate of the time, and the trajectory of "SOUL!," the "first Black tonight show."

-Interview with Melissa Haizlip:
+Interview with Melissa Haizlip

-WiR: Tell me a little bit about your career trajectory and how you got into directing.
+Woman in Revolt: Tell me a little bit about your career trajectory and how you got into directing.

-I came to film after a lengthy career in musical theater.
+Melissa Haizlip: I came to film after a lengthy career in musical theater.
 I traveled the world with Broadway shows and did a lot of dancing, singing, and acting.
 I studied dance classically and wanted to be a performer my whole life.
 That was the first act.
 Filmmaking was really a second act in my career.
 I started out in front of the camera as an actor but didn't find that very fulfilling.
 I loved the craft but was always much more interested in what was happening behind the camera.
 I've basically had every type of position, just to get a feel for it.
 I sang on a soundtrack with Hans Zimmer.
 I worked as an AD, a production assistant, and a casting director.
 I got very into casting because I was interested in helping the producer and director fulfill their dream, and I knew that it was really important.

 As I started working directly with directors and casting, I realized, "Wait a minute.
-This really intrigues me ... the ability to help fulfill a dream and a vision, and to understand how that works."
+This really intrigues me... the ability to help fulfill a dream and a vision, and to understand how that works."
 This naturally led me to producing.
 I had worked at AFI in development and seen the business side of filmmaking.
 I just wanted to tell stories that hadn't been heard before.
 I felt like more diverse storytelling was really necessary, so I got into producing from that angle.
 Stories from women, especially women of color, people of color, and the LGBTQ community were underserved and undervoiced.
 I created my own production company [Shoes In The Bed Productions] as a platform to amplify these voices.

 In the process, I realized that I have a great story to tell, so maybe I should start there.
 "Mr. SOUL!" was an idea I had for a while.
 I finally decided, about ten years ago, that it was time to make it.
 I didn't realize it would take ten years!
 But along the way, I was able to meet some fantastic people and to make other films, like art films, short films, experimental films, and work on other people's projects while making my own.
 Now here we are, ten years later.
 The film is finally complete and I'm excited to bring it into the world.